d9pouces/django-floor/doc/source/packaging.rst

     # ok, we can go on to build our package
     python setup.py bdist_deb2

-This command requires a configuration file, called `stdeb.cfg`.
+This command requires a configuration file `stdeb.cfg` at in your project root .
 In addition to the options used by the original `bdist_stdeb` command, you can add this

 .. code-block:: ini

     [djangofloor]
-    processes = demo-gunicorn:/usr/bin/demo-gunicorn
+    processes = myproject-gunicorn:/usr/bin/myproject-gunicorn
-        demo-celery:/usr/bin/demo-celery worker
+        myproject-celery:/usr/bin/myproject-celery worker
     frontend = nginx
     process_manager = supervisor
-    username = demo
+    username = myproject

 There are basically four available options:

-    * `processes`: a list of process to run (like the gunicorn process),
+    * `processes`: a list of processes to run (like the gunicorn process),
     * `frontend`: the frontend server (currently `apache` or `nginx`),
     * `process_manager`: the process manager (currently `supervisor` or `systemd`),
     * `username`: the username used for the process.